TylerPaplham/Rubber-Ducky-Payloads/README.md

 - Then you'll need to update **Reverse-Shell_pyload.dd** on line 34 to reflect where you are hosting the **rspayload.ps1** file
 - See the file **Reverse_Shell_Commands.txt** for example commands you can run once you have a reverse shell set up
 ---

+# Windows Wallpaper Changer
+This payload does as the name would suggest.
+It downloads an image from the internet using Chrome.
+Saves it to the users "Downloads" folder and sets the background to that photo.
+Once complete it locks the screen to surprising the victim once they log in again.

+Change the URL after "chrome.exe" in the file **ChangeWallpaper_payload.dd** to a photo of your choice and you'll be all set.

+---